pycyphal.application package

 Constructs a transport instance based on the configuration encoded in the supplied registers.
 If more than one transport is defined, a redundant instance will be constructed.

 The register schema is documented below per transport class (refer to the transport class documentation to find the defaults for optional registers).
-All transports also accept the following standard regsiters:
+All transports also accept the following standard registers:

 Register name